 If your P.D. is already noted on your prescription, you are good to go.
 If it’s not noted, many doctors will provide this information upon request.

-Under the Eyeglasses Rule, doctors must do the following for their patients:
+Under the Federal Trade Commission’s Eyeglass Rule, doctors must do the following for their patients:

 - Your eye doctor must give you a prescription for glasses at the end of your exam.

-- You can’t be required to pay an extra fee, buy eyeglasses or contacts, or sign a waiver in exchange for the prescription.
+- You can’t be required to pay an extra fee or sign a waiver in exchange for the prescription.

-- As for contact lenses, the FTC says your eye doctor must give you the prescription after your fitting, which may require more than one appointment.
+- Note that for contact lenses, the FTC says your eye doctor must give you the prescription after your fitting, which may require more than one appointment.

-Here’s another thing to consider: When you order online, you will likely have very little customer service after the sale.
-For example, there’s no one you can go to in order to adjust the fit if the frames aren’t feeling comfortable on your head.
-So there are some trade-offs.
+When you order online, you shouldn’t expect much customer service after the sale.
+For example, there’s no one you can go to who’ll adjust the fit if the frames aren’t comfortable.
+So recognize that there are some trade-offs.

-Clark wears progressive lenses that he bought online and has never had a problem with ordering glasses this way.
+Clark wears progressive lenses he bought online and says he’s never had a problem with ordering glasses this way.
 But if this is the first time you’re buying glasses online, you may have some reservations.